 - Add ⅓ cup butter to a large saucepan and set it over medium heat.
 When the butter is melted, add the onion.
 Let the onion cook for about 4 minutes, until soft.
 Sprinkle the flour over the onions and cook, stirring constantly, for 1 minutes.

 - Remove the saucepan from the heat and pour the chicken broth into the pan slowly, stirring constantly.
 Pour in the milk, stirring to incorporate it into the sauce.
-Add ½ tsp salt and ¼ tsp ground black pepper.
+Add ½ teaspoon salt and ¼ teaspoon ground black pepper.